 In this course, you will explore the mathematical and scientific fundamentals behind the field of materials science and engineering.
-You will explore the current state of the art in engineering design as you test and formulate biomaterials, nanomaterials, and other advanced materials for a wide range of materials science applications.
+You will explore the current state of the art in engineering design as you research, test, and formulate biomaterials, nanomaterials, and other advanced materials for a wide range of materials science applications.
 Then you will have the opportunity to explore materials science directly by looking at a specific engineering challenge: the design and theoretical testing of a long-lasting, cost-effective, and structurally sound bridge component.

-Prerequisites: Students who have completed Algebra 1 and Trigonometry are best prepared to participate in this course.
+Students who have completed Algebra 1 are best prepared to participate in this course.
 AP chemistry is not needed as this is an introductory level course, but some exposure to chemistry would be beneficial.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.